zzzprojects/docs/learnentityframeworkcore.com/pages/saving/save-changes-connected-entities.md

 They are especially useful for understanding how the `ChangeTracker` interacts with `SaveChanges()`, why explicit state setting is often unnecessary in connected updates, and what common mistakes can turn a simple tracked flow into an unexpected update problem.

-### Video 1 - How does EF Core keep track of changes?
+### Video 1 - How does EF Core keeps track of changes?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/uXDYEBexlYk?si=DGv0q_k1cAuO6uWR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>